 In 1999 we were also given a lovely water-colour of Number 20 at work on the L&HR, donated by the artist Roger Street to use as we chose to raise funds.
 This kind offer was made by someone who is not a member of the Trust, and indeed had never even seen the locomotive in the flesh at the time he committed it to canvas (he worked from photographs); we are extremely grateful for this kind offer.
 A limited edition series of 850 prints are selling well, and are also making us money.

 We have a sales stand that tours model railway exhibitions, traction engine fairs and the like which brings in a slice of revenue.
-This sales operation is also in action at Ulverston's Dickensian festival when the Trust operates a shop during the event each year in late November.

 In addition, having 5643, "Cumbria" and Furness Railway Number 20 out and about brings in an income: we charge other railways a daily steaming fee for the privilege of using our locomotives.
 The filming contact with Gwyneth Paltrow also brought in some money in hiring fees, but is equally valuable in raising the profile of the Trust.